NagarroEnterpriseServices/RAP_CODEJAM_2026/README.md

 You can find the example code in their respective branches in this repository.

 Cloud Release 2508 features will be available with 2025, the rest will be included in 2027.

+For more information find the official github here: https://github.com/SAP-samples/abap-platform-codejam-latest-features-2602